JoyChristine/Project-rate/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-Install Python3 , any code editor e.g Vscode
+Install Python3 , any code editor e.g VScode

 ### Installing
  #### Cloning the repository: